kengoyamazaki0501/furima-31690/README.md

 | user        | references | null: false, foreign_key: true |
 ### Association

+-  belongs_to :item
--  has_one :item
+-  has_one :address
--  belongs_to :address
+-  belongs_to :user

 ##   addresses テーブル